Herbert Byng Hall

-Major Herbert Byng Hall (1805–1883) served in the British Army reaching the rank of captain.
+Major Herbert Byng Hall (1805–1883) served in the British Army, reaching the rank of captain.
 He later worked as a Queen's Messenger.
 He wrote several books on travel, sport and food, as well as several novels.

 Early life

-He was born 21 October 1805 in Oxford, the eighth son of clergyman Charles Henry Hall (1763–1827) and Anna Maria Bridget Byng (1771–1852), daughter of John Byng, 5th Viscount Torrington.
+He was born on 21 October 1805 in Oxford, the eighth son of clergyman Charles Henry Hall and Anna Maria Bridget Byng, daughter of John Byng, 5th Viscount Torrington.
 He was christened at Christ Church on 18 November 1805.
 His father became Regius Professor of Divinity (1807–1809) and dean of Christ Church (1809–1824).
-His grandfather Charles Hall (1718–1774) had been dean of Bocking, Essex.
+His grandfather, Charles Hall, had been dean of Bocking, Essex.
 His mother was from a distinguished naval family.

-One of his brothers was Percy Francis Hall (1801–1884) who joined the navy and attained to the rank of Commander.
+One of his brothers was Percy Francis Hall who joined the Royal Navy and attained the rank of Commander.
 He was a pacifist who joined the Plymouth Brethren, and in 1833 published a pamphlet justifying his resignation as a naval officer.
-His younger brother, Arthur (1809–1879), joined the army and became a major-general in India.
+His younger brother, Arthur, joined the British Army and became a major-general in India.
 They both attended Westminster School.
-Another brother, John Cecil Hall (1804–1844), became Archdeacon of Man.
+Another brother, John Cecil Hall, became Archdeacon of Man.

 Career

 Military career

 On 18 November 1824 he joined the 39th Infantry Regiment as an ensign.
-He was promoted to lieutenant in 1825 and transferred to the 7th Infantry Regiment in 1826, where he purchased his captaincy in 1832.
+He was promoted to lieutenant in 1825 and transferred to the 7th Infantry Regiment in 1826, where he purchased his captaincy in 1830.
 In 1833 he joined the 62nd Infantry Regiment.
 He sold his officer's commission on 20 September 1833 and left the regular army.
 He was admitted to the Freemasons in 1832.

 In 1835 he joined the British auxiliary troops in the First Carlist War as aide-de-camp to General De Lacy Evans with the rank of major, but had to return to England at the beginning of 1836 for health reasons.
-For his war efforts, he was conferred with the knighthood of the military order of St Ferdinand.
+For his war efforts, he was conferred with the knighthood of the military order of St Ferdinand "for having gallantly led on a charge of Lancers during Cordova's late engagement.".

-In 1837 he published Spain: And The Seat Of War In Spain giving an account of the First Carlist War including the political and military situation.
+In 1837 he published Spain: And The Seat Of War In Spain, giving an account of the First Carlist War including the political and military situation.
 He drew on his personal experiences of the culture and landscape.